 - Promotion: How will consumers know that your product or service is available?

 Most of the data you’ll get for your marketing strategy will come from market research, which we’ll cover on another blog post.
 Remember that you want to include your budget for promotion and sales within your market strategy; you may also consider creating “customer segments” with ideal consumers and their purchasing habits, as well as why that segment will want to buy your product.

 Throughout the process of creating your business plan, it will be important to consult professionals who have a firm grasp on budgets, pricing and their implications to your overall business plan.
-An experienced accounting firm can help you create a budget, advise you of incentives and lines of finance that can be beneficial; these firms have the ability to help you from the formation of your plan, through growth, to your development into a titan of industry.
+Compass Accounting can help you create a budget, advise you of incentives and lines of finance that can be beneficial; these firms have the ability to help you from the formation of your plan, through growth, to your development into a titan of industry.
 In part two, we’ll analyze the rest of the business plan, as well as some other sections you can include to make your plan stand out.